 Further exploitation of this vulnerability could be used to spread ransomware (similar to CVE-2019-11510) and cryptocurrency mining malware on sensitive networks.
 If multiple servers are compromised by the same threat actor, they could be weaponized for coordinated malicious activity such as DDoS attacks.

-Citrix has provided a list of products impacted by CVE-2019-19781.
-Organizations using vulnerable Citrix ADC and Citrix (NetScaler) Gateway servers should immediately follow the recommended mitigations steps to prevent compromise.
-No patch is available yet for this vulnerability, however Citrix expects to release a firmware update by the end of January 2020.
+Organizations using vulnerable Citrix ADC and Citrix (NetScaler) Gateway servers should immediately follow the recommended mitigations steps or upgrade to fixed versions prevent compromise.
+As of January 24, 2020, Citrix has released firmware updates for all products affected by CVE-2019-19781.
 Given the criticality (CVSS score: 9.8) coupled with the risk of unauthorized access to private networks, there’s little time to take action before threat actors exploit vulnerable servers further.
 Multiple open source tools are available to locate IOCs and other artifacts left over from exploit activity.
 CISA has provided procedures and tools for detecting a CVE-2019-19781 compromise.

 How to obtain our CVE-2019-19781 report

 Due to the sensitive nature of this vulnerability, the affected Citrix endpoints detected by our scans will not be shared publicly.
 However, the list is freely available for authorized government CERT, CSIRT, ISAC, and law enforcement teams to review.
 FIRST Team membership is preferred, but not required.

 A feed of hosts conducting CVE-2019-19781 related scans and exploit activity is available for our Research and Enterprise CTI customers.
 Commercial licenses are also available for our vulnerability data, please contact us for more information.